OtavioMaci3l/OtavioMaci3l/README.md

 # Hi there, I'm Otávio Augusto 👋
-I'm a junior developer, I know a little about frontend and I'm studying with a focus on backend
+I'm a junior developer
-- I'm currently studying TypeScript
+- I'm currently studying TypeScript and React

 ## Some things
 <br>